Persona non Canada: Long-running travel ban keeps Minnesotans from their northern getaways

 Once upon entry and whether showing symptoms of COVID-19 or not, arrivals must go directly to their destination and quarantine for 14 days.
 However, someone who crosses on a regular basis for non-discretionary reasons, such a medical worker or truck driver, would likely not be subject to quarantine requirements.

-Deemed nonessential for one nation’s citizens to enter the other’s country by land, sea, air or rail: tourism, recreation, entertainment.
+Tourism, recreation and entertainment are deemed nonessential for one nation's citizens to enter the other's country by land, sea, air or rail.
 And that includes to a vacation home.

-“Travel to a secondary residence is recreational in nature, and therefore discretionary, [and is] not a valid reason to enter Canada,” said Dani Fisher, spokeswoman for the Consulate General of Canada in Minneapolis.
+"For secondary property, for that kind of travel, it is deemed nonessential," Ariel Delouya, Consulate General of Canada in Minneapolis, said Tuesday afternoon.
+"We understand, obviously, the frustration this causes ... in implementing this policy.
+It is really about mitigating this disease."

-Rebecca Purdy, a spokeswoman for the Canada Border Services Agency, said her nation’s government is trying to “protect residents of Canada [and] ease the potential burden that travelers seeking entry for an optional or discretionary purpose could place on our health care system and its front-line workers.”
+As for when a decision on the fate of the travel ban would be made, Delouya said, "My guess is we'll probably hear something by the weekend."

 'Untenable for communities'